 Many Americans are bitten by dogs each year, more than 4.5 million.
 Of those, few receive the compensation that they rightfully deserve, and many others do not even attempt to pursue compensation.

-The Orange County dog bite attorneys at Timothy J. Ryan & Associates have been assisting Southern California dog attack victims for over 30 years, and provide each of our clients with a no win, no fee promise.
-Call (800) 838-6644 today to obtain a free consultation and find out what your options are.
+The Orange County dog bite attorneys at Timothy J. Ryan & Associates have been assisting Southern California dog attack victims for over 30 years and provide each of our clients with a no win, no fee promise.
+Call (800) 838-6644 today to obtain a free consultation with our Orange County dog bite attorney and find out what your options are.

 While state laws can certainly vary, all states have laws pertaining to occurrences like assault.
 When a dog is involved in a physical assault the authorities take notice.
 In California, dangerous dogs are taken seriously.
 Dangerous dogs are often untrained or improperly trained dogs who can act hostile and become a threat to public safety.

-Presumably, responsible dog owners train their dogs to not harm other people, but clearly this is not always the case since many individuals each year are bitten and seriously harmed by dog bites.
-When this happens, you need and deserve an attorney who is competent and skilled in advocating for you by ensuring that the dog owner is held responsible.
+Presumably, responsible dog owners train their dogs to not harm other people, but clearly, this is not always the case since many individuals each year are bitten and seriously harmed by dog bites.
+When this happens, you need and deserve a dog bite lawyer who is competent and skilled in advocating for you by ensuring that the dog owner is held responsible.

 A dog bite can leave serious and sometimes permanent injuries and scarring.
 Dog bite treatment can vary based on personal injuries received.
 Common injuries from dog bites include:

-If you have been the victim of a serious personal injury due to a dog bite, our experienced lawyers at Timothy J. Ryan & Associates can provide the knowledgeable representation you need to help you recover the compensation you deserve in the form of a dog bite settlement or verdict.
+If you have been the victim of a serious personal injury due to a dog bite, our experienced dog bite lawyers in Orange County can provide the knowledgeable representation you need to help you recover the compensation you deserve in the form of a dog bite settlement or verdict.